aveldanov/TheGameApp/README.md

 ### Project creation key milestones

-1. Familiarized with the task and options of implementation.
+1. Research - Familiarized with the task and options of implementation.
-2. Created initial app flow using draw.ai
+2. Created initial app flow using lucid chart
-3. Build a basic functionality in Xcode command-line interface with a static input (pattern, array) -
+3. Build a basic functionality in Xcode Playground
-4. Wireframed a basic UI design
-5. Created buttons, visuals using Canva and Appicon tools
-6. Build the UI interface using Xcode
+4. Build User Interface in Xcode
+5. Create API Caller
+6. Defined Design Pattern - MVVM
 7. Moved functionality into the UI view
-8. Added a 90-second timer to complete the game
-9. Added a reset functionality to reset the game when you win, lose or time is over
+8. Refactor code to access new Settings functionality
+9. Added a UI unit testing along with refactoring to dependency injection pattern
-10. Tested functionality
+10. Manual QA

 ### Next Steps

 -    UI testing
--    Deeper debugging / Refactoring
+-    Deeper debugging / refactoring
 -    Optional: link to a database to manipulate the state
+-    Adding Legal statement
 -    Deploying in AppStore